 The RGV districts that offer dual-language programs in some of their schools include PSJA, La Joya, McAllen, Harlingen, Mission, Rio Grande City, Hidalgo, and Donna.
 Up until very recently only PSJA went beyond 5th grade, but PUEDE has been working to change that, and we are excited to report that McAllen ISD, La Joya ISD, and Harlingen CISD have taken leadership roles in providing a quality dual-language education through middle school and hopefully through high school in the future.

-RGV PUEDE currently has about 200 members, with the highest concentration in McAllen, but we are trying to help other districts organize their own PUEDE chapters (e.g., PSJA PUEDE, Harlingen PUEDE, etc.).
+RGV PUEDE currently has about 400 members, with the highest concentration in McAllen, but we are helping other districts organize their own PUEDE chapters (e.g., PSJA PUEDE, Harlingen PUEDE etc.).
 This is one of the goals of the annual dual language parent conference we host in partnership with UTRGV’s Center for Bilingual Studies.
 Our keynote speaker for 2018 was Dr. Cloris Rangel, Director of Dual Language Programs from Dallas ISD, who shared her insights about how parents were involved in the process of Dallas adopting Dual Language as the preferred method of bilingual instruction across the entire district, which now has over 40,000 students enrolled in Dual Language Programs.
 Small groups of parents and administrators from each RGV district that currently offers dual language as well as community organizers from LUPE and ARISE then worked in small groups to make plans about how to sustain and increase parent involvement and community support for dual language education in their own districts.
 Since each district is in a different phase, we learn from each other’s successes and failures, but all members of RGV PUEDE share an overarching vision: the future of education in the RGV is bilingual, bicultural, and biliterate, from pre-K to PhD or MD.